balder-dev/balder/doc/source/getting_started/balder_components.rst

     Please note, that :class:`Setup` classes must be defined inside files that start with `setup_*.py`.
 In addition their class name has to start with `Setup*`.
 Otherwise the file will not be picked up by Balder.

-You can implement more devices than in the scenario, balder doesn't care.
+You can implement more devices than in the scenario, Balder doesn't care.
 It will search for devices that match the **requirement**, defined in scenario.
-If the matching candidates have a matching connection-tree and if all required features of a scenario-device are also implemented in the setup-device, balder will run the scenario-testcases with this constellation!
+If the matching candidates have a matching connection-tree and if all required features of a scenario-device are also implemented in the setup-device, Balder will run the scenario-testcases with this constellation!

 .. note::